’Deadpool 2’ Has Already Crushed A Box Office Record

 Deadpool 2 somehow managed to top its predecessor as a film, and it appears that Ryan Reynolds’ fast-talking antihero has also recaptured lighting in a bottle.
-On that second note, the sequel has already — as of Friday morning — flattened a box office record set only last year.
+On that second note, the sequel has already (as of Friday morning) flattened a box office record set only last year.

 The record in question, of course, would be a Thursday night preview statistic and, more specifically, the one for an R-rated feature film.
 Last September, the It remake raked in $13.5 million on that first evening, and Deadpool 2 has now pulled off an astounding $18.6 million for Thursday previews.
 For an R-rated film (and the first film with a score that scored a parental advisory sticker, courtesy of Tyler Bates and selections that include “Holy Sh*tballs” and “You Can’t Stop This Mother F***er”), that’s more than an impressive take.